-- The applicable Copay. - The Network Pharmacy's Usual and Customary Charge for the Prescription Drug Product. - The Prescription Drug Charge for that Prescription Drug.
+- The applicable Copay and/or Coinsurance. - The Network Pharmacy's Usual and Customary Charge for the Prescription Drug Product. - The Prescription Drug Charge for that Prescription Drug.

 For Prescription Drug Products from a mail order Network Pharmacy, you are responsible for paying the lower of: